amzn/selling-partner-api-samples/use-cases/website-authorization/docs/DEPLOYMENT.md

 This provides a forwarding https link
 6. Set `https://ngrok_domain/success` from step 5 as OAuth Redirect URL in your app settings
 7. Visit the application domain and test it as previously explained

+### 6. Cleanup
+The application comes with a cleanup script file is [app/clean-up.sh](../app/clean-up.sh).

+Execute the script from your terminal by running `bash app/clean-up.sh`.